Farmers Insurance: Auto, Home, and Renters

 • No-smoking.
 If your rental unit has been smoke-free for at least two years, you get a discount.

 • Multi-policy.
-Buying both renters and auto insurance from Farmers may save you money.
+Buying both renters and auto coverage together saves you money.
 Be sure to ask your agent about bundling policies.

 Extra Renters Coverage Options

 Your standard renters insurance policy will protect you from most disasters.
 But there may still be gaps in your coverage.
-Farmers offers a couple of extra coverages to help you fill coverage gaps and avoid paying out of pocket.
+Extra coverages help you fill gaps and avoid paying out of pocket.
 Below are extra coverage options you can add to your policy:

 • Identity shield.
 This will pay for any costs relating to protecting or restoring your identity.